jmontp/rtplot/README.md

 The main highlight in this plotter are the following:
 * **Fast Performance**.
 Can do 500+ fps on one trace using an i7-9750H processor
 * **Remote Plot Customizability**.
 The plot configuration is defined by the provider of the data.
 E.g. if you are using a pi to collect data, the plot configuration is also stored on the pi so you only have to change code in one location
+* **Save data**.
+Once you plot the data, you can save it locally by clicking one button.

 # Install